Peritoneal Mesothelioma Life Expectancy

 Patients with localized or early-stage peritoneal mesothelioma may live for roughly 4.5 years on average if treated with cytoreduction with HIPEC.

-Patients with advanced-stage peritoneal mesothelioma usually can’t get cytoreduction with HIPEC since cancer metastasis (spread) has already occurred.
-However, other treatments like chemotherapy can still be used to try and help the patient live longer.
+Patients with advanced-stage peritoneal mesothelioma usually can’t get cytoreduction with HIPEC due to cancer metastasis (spread).
+However, other treatments like chemotherapy can still be used to help the patient live longer.

 Paul was diagnosed with advanced peritoneal mesothelioma in 1997 and given just 6 months to live.
-Paul decided to use holistic treatments and is still alive more than 25 years later.
+Paul decided to use holistic treatments and is still alive nearly 30 years later.
 He is one of the longest-living mesothelioma survivors.

 Age & Overall Health at Time of Diagnosis